SzymonNowakowski/ICCS-2023/README.md

 ## Real data experiments

-After having completed calculations for all data sets (all sections below) which may take up to a few days, run `postscripts.R`script from `real_data_experiments` directory to generate resulting plot, with a command:
+After having completed calculations for all data sets (all sections below) which may take up to a few days, run `postscripts.R`script from `real_data_experiments` directory to generate resulting plot, with commands:

 ```{bash}
 cd real_data_experiments